Inuit religion: Caribou Inuit

 Caribou Inuit is a collective name for several groups of inland Inuit (the Krenermiut, Aonarktormiut, Harvaktormiut, Padlermiut, and Ahearmiut) living in an area bordered by the tree line and the west shore of Hudson Bay.
 They do not form a political unit and maintain only loose contact, but they share an inland lifestyle and some cultural unity.
 In the recent past, the Padlermiut took part in seal hunts in the ocean.

 The Caribou have a dualistic concept of the soul.
 The soul associated with respiration is called umaffia (place of life) and the personal soul of a child is called tarneq (corresponding to the nappan of the Copper Inuit).
 The tarneq is considered so weak that it needs the guardianship of a name-soul of a dead relative.
 The presence of the ancestor in the body of the child was felt to contribute to a more gentle behavior, especially among boys.
 This belief amounted to a form of reincarnation.

 Because of their inland lifestyle, the Caribou have no belief concerning a Sea Woman.
 Other cosmic beings, named Sila or Pinga, control the caribou, as opposed to marine animals.
 Some groups have made a distinction between the two figures, while others have considered them the same.
 Sacrificial offerings to them could promote luck in hunting.

 Caribou angakkuit performed fortune-telling through qilaneq, a technique of asking questions to a qila (spirit).
 The angakkuq placed his glove on the ground and raised his staff and belt over it.
 The qila then entered the glove and drew the staff to itself.
 Qilaneq was practiced among several other Alaskan Native groups and provided "yes" or "no" answers to questions.

 Copper Inuit

 Spiritual beliefs and practices among Inuit are diverse, just like the cultures themselves.
 Similar remarks apply for other beliefs: term silap inua / sila, hillap inua / hilla (among Inuit), ellam yua / ella (among Yup'ik) has been used with some diversity among the groups.
 In many instances it refers to "outer space", "intellect", "weather", "sky", "universe": there may be some correspondence with the presocratic concept of logos.
 In some other groups, this concept was more personified ([sɬam juɣwa] among Siberian Yupik).

 Among Copper Inuit, this "Wind Indweller" concept is related to spiritual practice: angakkuit were believed to obtain their power from this indweller, moreover, even their helping spirits were termed as silap inue.

+Greenland Inuit

+Greenlandic Inuit believed that spirits inhabited every human joint, even knucklebones.